arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_applier_adjust.md

 @RESTBODYPARAM{initialSyncMaxWaitTime,integer,optional,int64}
-the maximum wait time (in seconds) that the initial synchronization will wait for a response from the master when fetching initial collection data.
+the maximum wait time (in seconds) that the initial synchronization will wait for a response from the Leader when fetching initial collection data.
 This wait time can be used to control after what time the initial synchronization will give up waiting for a response and fail.
-This value is relevant even for continuous replication when *autoResync* is set to *true* because this may re-start the initial synchronization when the master cannot provide log data the slave requires.
+This value is relevant even for continuous replication when *autoResync* is set to *true* because this may re-start the initial synchronization when the Leader cannot provide log data the Follower requires.
 This value will be ignored if set to *0*.

 @RESTBODYPARAM{connectionRetryWaitTime,integer,optional,int64}
-the time (in seconds) that the applier will intentionally idle before it retries connecting to the master in case of connection problems.
+the time (in seconds) that the applier will intentionally idle before it retries connecting to the Leader in case of connection problems.
 This value will be ignored if set to *0*.

 @RESTBODYPARAM{idleMinWaitTime,integer,optional,int64}
-the minimum wait time (in seconds) that the applier will intentionally idle before fetching more log data from the master in case the master has already sent all its log data.
-This wait time can be used to control the frequency with which the replication applier sends HTTP log fetch requests to the master in case there is no write activity on the master.
+the minimum wait time (in seconds) that the applier will intentionally idle before fetching more log data from the Leader in case the Leader has already sent all its log data.
+This wait time can be used to control the frequency with which the replication applier sends HTTP log fetch requests to the Leader in case there is no write activity on the Leader.
 This value will be ignored if set to *0*.

 @RESTBODYPARAM{idleMaxWaitTime,integer,optional,int64}
-the maximum wait time (in seconds) that the applier will intentionally idle before fetching more log data from the master in case the master has already sent all its log data and there have been previous log fetch attempts that resulted in no more log data.
-This wait time can be used to control the maximum frequency with which the replication applier sends HTTP log fetch requests to the master in case there is no write activity on the master for longer periods.
+the maximum wait time (in seconds) that the applier will intentionally idle before fetching more log data from the Leader in case the Leader has already sent all its log data and there have been previous log fetch attempts that resulted in no more log data.
+This wait time can be used to control the maximum frequency with which the replication applier sends HTTP log fetch requests to the Leader in case there is no write activity on the Leader for longer periods.
 This configuration value will only be used if the option *adaptivePolling* is set to *true*.
 This value will be ignored if set to *0*.